node40sean/dash-payment-gateway/README.md

 ## Configuration
 Application-level configuration, such as logging and external API endpoints is all maintained in `config/AppConfig.js`

+### Insight
+This application interacts with Insight via a URL.
+Ideally, you also control the Insight application in your own infrastructure.
+However, since you only need to supply this application an Insight URL, you are free to use a third party Insight provider.
+In fact, that is how it was developed.
+As of this writing, the Insight URL used is `http://jaxx-test.dash.org:3001/`

+### Wallet Seed
+You are respnsible for seeding the application with your Master Address Seed.
+This can be in BIP32 format, or Electrum format.
+Place the seed value in [AppConfig.js](https://github.com/node40sean/dash-payment-gateway/blob/master/config/AppConfig.js).

 # Technical Docs

 Developer documentation and endpoint specifications for clients can be found in the [wiki](https://github.com/node40sean/dash-payment-gateway/wiki).